-According to the Center for Disease Control and Prevention (CDC), approximately 100,306 people died due to drug overdose in the United States during the 12-month period ending in April 2021.
+According to the Centers for Disease Control and Prevention (CDC), approximately 100,306 people died due to drug overdose in the United States during the 12-month period ending in April 2021.
 Of course, this alone indicates the vital need for a substance abuse rehab center specializing in opioid addiction in Illinois.

 As people struggled with the habit-forming consequences of opioid addiction, the United States Congress would then pass the Controlled Substance Act.
 This law placed drugs in categories based on their potential for misuse.